ralfbiedert/cheats.rs/FAQ.md

 ### Why no visualizations for HashMap, BinaryHeap, ...?

-They are messy to compose and their internals are unspecified.
+~~They are messy to compose and their internals are unspecified.
 In contrast, `Box` and `Vec` are relatively well defined or at least simple.
-I might accept PRs, but there is a good chance for that PR to be complex and outdated soon.
+I might accept PRs, but there is a good chance for that PR to be complex and outdated soon.~~ (This has been done in d653f0f)

 ### I sent a message earlier, why didn't you fix ... ?